 Oil and gas is a massive industry that encompasses a number of different systems and processes.
 Overseeing these operations to increase efficiency and reduce errors is incredibly difficult.
-A well-functioning system requires near constant data monitoring and analysis.
+A well-functioning system requires constant data monitoring and analysis.

 Fortunately, today’s technology makes this feat much easier.
 SCADA systems allow you to track and process information in real-time at every step.

 SCADA uses a variety of equipment to collect and manage data, control processes, and keep employees up-to-date on key information.
 In most cases, the system is used primarily for data collection and monitoring.
-It may use sensors, meters, or other tools to gather and send information to operators and analysts, who then can quickly make decisions about how to improve efficiency and safety.
+It may use sensors, zone meters, or other tools to gather and send information to operators and analysts, who then can quickly make decisions about how to improve efficiency and safety.